ronste/xmlworkflow/Readme.md

 If you run the above command you find an additional recipes `custom-help` and `custom-example` were added.

 You could e.g. define a step doing a Markdown to XML conversion with Pandoc to build your own Markdown -> Jats XML -> ... conversion chain for one particular theme.

-To run a set of different tests use:

-`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx runtests"

 ### How to run a custom conversion chain